Vaandana/Insurance-Project-numpy-pandas-/README.md

-# Insurance Data Analysis Project 🧾📊
+# 🧾 Insurance Data Analysis Project

-This project analyzes a real-world insurance dataset using Python to understand the impact of various factors like age, BMI, smoking habits, region, and more on insurance charges.
+This project analyzes a real-world insurance dataset using Python to explore the impact of various factors like age, BMI, smoking status, and more on insurance charges.

 ---

 ## 📁 Dataset

-The dataset contains the following features:
+The dataset contains:

 - `age`: Age of the policyholder
 - `sex`: Gender